drocheam/optrace/docs/source/usage/geometry.rst

    * - |Lens|
      - An element with two surfaces on which light is refracted.
    * - |IdealLens|
-     - Like a Lens, except that it has a planar surface and refracts light without aberration
+     - A Lens, except that it has a planar surface and refracts light without aberrations
    * - :class:`Filter <optrace.tracer.geometry.filter.Filter>`
-     - Element with a surface on which wavelength-dependent or wavelength-independent filtering takes place.
+     - Element with a surface on which wavelength-dependent filtering takes place.
    * - :class:`Aperture <optrace.tracer.geometry.aperture.Aperture>`
-     - Like a filter, except that incident light is completely absorbed.
+     - Similar to a Filter, except that incident light is completely absorbed.

 **Rendering Elements**

 Elements with no ray interaction for tracing, but the possibility to render images of intersecting rays.

 .. list-table::
-   :widths: 200 400
+   :widths: 100 400
    :header-rows: 0
    :align: left

    * - :class:`Detector <optrace.tracer.geometry.detector.Detector>`
-     - Element with one surface on which images can be rendered
+     - Element with one surface on which images or spectra can be rendered

 **Markers**

-Elements for 3D annotation.
+Markers are Elements for annotations in 3D space.

 .. list-table::
-   :widths: 200 400
+   :widths: 100 400
    :header-rows: 0
    :align: left

    * - :class:`PointMarker <optrace.tracer.geometry.marker.point_marker.PointMarker>`
-     - element consisting of a point and a label, useful for annotating things.
+     - Element consisting of a point and a label
    * - :class:`LineMarker <optrace.tracer.geometry.marker.line_marker.LineMarker>`
-     - element consisting of a line and a label, useful for annotating things.
+     - Element consisting of a line and a label

 **Volumes**

-Objects for plotting volumes in the TraceGUI, for instance an enclosing cylinder or medium outline.
+Objects for plotting volumes in the TraceGUI, for instance an enclosing cylinder or a medium outline.

 .. list-table::
-   :widths: 200 400
+   :widths: 100 400
    :header-rows: 0
    :align: left

    * - :class:`BoxVolume <optrace.tracer.geometry.volume.box_volume.BoxVolume>`
      - Volume of a box or cube
    * - :class:`CylinderVolume <optrace.tracer.geometry.volume.cylinder_volume.CylinderVolume>`
-     - Cylinder volume with symmetry axis in diretion of the optical axis
+     - Cylinder volume with the symmetry axis in direction of the optical axis
    * - :class:`SphereVolume <optrace.tracer.geometry.volume.sphere_volume.SphereVolume>`
-     - spheric volume
+     - A spherical volume

 Usage
 ############

-These subclasses have the same methods as the |Element| superclass, these include:
+All subclasses of |Element| share the following methods and properties:

 .. list-table::
    :header-rows: 1